bol-edu/quantum-inspired_trading/README.md

 Supplementary of following test instructions:
 * Our own SPF port names are `enp3s0f0` and `enp3s0f1`.
 You should replace `enp3s0f0` and `enp3s0f1` with your own SPF port names within `settingNetwork_sf0.sh` and `settingNetwork_sf1.sh`.
 * The used `enp3s0f1` parameter in Linux TCPreplay command terminal#2 is also should be replaced with your own SPF port name, which is corresponded to the port to send PCAP test files.
-* The `../Accelerated_Algorithmic_Trading/build/sample/aat.u50_xdma.xclbin` is a default prebuilt xclbin for AAT.
-The new built xcblin file from AAT & SBM or AAT & SQA design sources is mapped to `../Accelerated_Algorithmic_Trading/build/aat.xclbin`.
+* The new built xcblin file from AAT & SBM or AAT & SQA design sources is mapped to `../Accelerated_Algorithmic_Trading/build/aat.xclbin`.
 * The AAT Q2 default `../Accelerated_Algorithmic_Trading/build/support/demo_setup.cfg` should be replaced with submitted `configuration/demo_setup.cfg`

 We refer the network configuration used by the Xilinx verification team.